eramons/techblog/content/post/e.md

 TTL: Auto
 Proxy-Status: DNS only (reserved IP)
 ```
-_TODO: apparently Cloudflare is not the right place to put this entry.
-Then where?_
+_TODO: Cloudflare is not the right place to put this entry.
+The home setup won't work._

 Since I was using a VM with virtualbox and vagrant, the VM IP was not accessible from the home network.I needed a port forwarding rule from the host to the guest.
 To do this, I edited the _Vagrantfile_:
 ```